High School Internships

 - Obtain parental/guardian consent for participation

-- Have a weighted GPA of 3.25 or higher (3.00 unweighted GPA or higher) OR be ranked in the top 20% of their class
+- Have a weighted GPA of 3.25 or higher (3.00 unweighted GPA or higher)

 - Be able to provide their own reliable transportation to UNO each morning